-Since there are no moving parts to a solar lighting or solar power system, maintenance is quite easy and doesn’t need to be performed often.
-Even if your system is at a slope and it rains often where you live, buildup of dirt and debris can still accumulate on the solar panels.
+Since there are no moving parts to a commercial solar LED lighting or solar power system, maintenance is quite easy and doesn’t need to be performed often.
+However, even if your system is at a slope and it rains often where you live, buildup of dirt and debris can still accumulate on the solar panels.
 There are a few things to do once a year to ensure the system runs at peak performance year after year.

 Clean the Solar Panels

 Cleaning the solar panels on any system is quite easy and does not take much time.
 Creating a solution of soap and water, using a soft brush and squeegee will get your solar panels back to their installed luster.
 You need to do this early in the day, before they start to really heat up from the sun.
 This is similar to washing your car, and with the steps below, you will be done in no time.